 Free might be the most powerful word in marketing copywriting.
 Yep, it still works.
 Who doesn’t like the idea of getting something for nothing?
 It also lowers barriers, and, according to Dan Ariely in the Atlantic, “Reciprocity is a very, very strong instinct.
 If somebody does something for you, you really feel a rather surprisingly strong obligation to do something back for them.”

 Just be sure you’re using the word as you should.
 No one likes a bait-and-switch move.
-Pull one of those and you’ll lose your buyers’ trust forever.
+Pull one of those, and you’ll lose your buyers’ trust forever.

 Capitalize on the constant outpouring of the latest and greatest.
-Who doesn’t like having exclusive access to something, and more specifically, who doesn’t like to be a trendsetter?
+Who doesn’t like having exclusive access to something, and more specifically, who doesn’t want to be a trendsetter?
 If you give your potential customers something to aim for, you might be surprised at how quickly conversion rates pick up.

-To generate interest, conversion, click-through and the end goal of sales, influential language is often the difference between someone following through and navigating away.
+To generate interest, conversion, click-through, and the end goal of sales, influential language is often the difference between someone following through and navigating away.
 However, you should never just toss conversion and power words into your marketing and website copy and expect them to work, kind of like what I did with the title of this blog (unless it worked, and then, hey, yay me!).
 Always keep in mind what you know and expect from your target audience and what you want to achieve with your copy to tie into your overall business goals.

 We know these and a lot of other words that are perfect for encouraging leads to convert.
 If you need some help, drop us a line.
 We’ll respond instantly.